esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 `scope` can be set to:
 * `global` - meaning that the pool will started once no matter how many XMPP hosts are served by MongooseIM
-* `host` - the pool will be started for all the XMPP hosts served by MongooseIM
+* `host` - the pool will be started for each XMPP host served by MongooseIM
-* `single_host` - the pool will be started for the selected host only (you must provide host name).
+* `single_host` - the pool will be started for the selected host only (you must provide a host name).

 # Worker pool options